 Why Home Grooming Matters Beyond Appearance

 Professional groomers typically see a dog every 6 to 8 weeks.
 In between those sessions, daily and weekly home grooming is what maintains coat health, prevents matting, and keeps your dog comfortable.
 Regular brushing distributes natural skin oils through the coat, prevents painful matting that can pull on skin and cause sores, and removes dirt and debris before it becomes embedded.
-Bathing removes allergens, parasites, and odor-causing bacteria.
+Bathing removes allergens, parasites, and odor-causing bacteria — though if your dog has true allergic skin disease, bathing alone won't resolve the underlying cause.
 Nail trimming prevents painful overgrowth that alters gait and causes joint stress.
 Ear cleaning prevents infections in breeds prone to them.

 Brushing: The Foundation of Home Grooming